mattiaspilroth/operational-resilience-security/README.md

 # Operational Resilience & OT Security

-Practitioner analysis of long-lifecycle security in high-consequence industrial environments.
+This repository is an archived collection of analytical work on OT security in high-consequence industrial environments.
+Current and updated work is published at mattiaspilroth.com.

-Published work is available at [mattiaspilroth.com](https://mattiaspilroth.com).
-This repository maintains the paper archive.

 Drawn from architecture work across production sites where long lifecycles, limited change capacity, regulatory obligations, and operational accountability shape what can realistically be sustained.